pleish/spiff_exercises/README.md

 ### Guidelines

-- Try to limit your total time to 3 hours.
-If you feel like you need more time to adequately express your ability and thought process, please do.
-There are likely more steps than you can complete in 3 hours.
+- Try to limit your total time to 3.5 hours.
+If you feel like you need more time to adequately demonstrate your ability and thought process, please do.
+There are likely more steps than you can complete in 3.5 hours.
 - Testing: write unit tests where you can and don't worry about component tests.
 - Place css and test files beside the component they relate to (same directory)
 - Feel free to use any non-human resources you like: StackOverflow, Google, reference code on Github, etc.